amanali1896/Ethereum-practice/README.md

 # Smart-contracts-practice
-This repository consists of the sample smart contracts
+This repository consists of the sample smart contracts.